 Kakuma Refugee Camp

-Waiting The largest human storage place I have ever seen: Kakuma Refugee Camp.
-It is the second largest refugee camp in Kenya.
-100,000 people from Somalia, Sudan, Ethiopia, Congo, Burundi and Uganda spends an average of 17 years of their lives here.
-The influx from South Sudan are currently (May ’12) 450 people a week.
+Kakuma Refugee Camp – the largest human storage place I have ever seen.
+It is the second-largest refugee camp in Kenya, home to 100,000 people from Somalia, Sudan, Ethiopia, Congo, Burundi, and Uganda.
+On average, refugees spend 17 years of their lives here.
+As of May 2012, the camp continues to see an influx of 450 people per week from South Sudan.
+They are waiting.
+Waiting.
+And waiting.

 IMG_6636_proces